-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

 Structural movement

 Repair category 1

-Notes It appears the property has suffered from previous movement evident to distortions to the internal and external fabric.
-Within the limitations of a single survey and for the purposes of this valuation this appears longstanding and non-progressive in nature.
+Notes The property has suffered from previous movement evident to distortions to the internal and external fabric.
+Within the limitations of our inspection this appears longstanding and non-progressive in nature.

 Dampness, rot and infestation

-Repair category 2
+Repair category 1

-Notes Moisture meter readings were recorded at lower ground walls within a number of rooms within the property.
-We recommend a precautionary check is carried out by a qualified contractor who can provide further advice and recommendations on any necessary remedial works required prior to purchase.
-A restricted damp inspection was carried out due to the presence of linings and fittings.
+Notes Random moisture meter readings were recorded throughout the property where accessible and no significant dampness, rot or infestation was noted.
+A restricted damp inspection was carried out due to the presence of furniture and fittings.
 No comment can be made on the condition of the fabric below any floor coverings or behind any wall linings.